HebaAli48/kyc-dashBoard/README.md

   - Each log includes:
   - Who performed the action `user`
   - What action occurred `action`
-  - When it happened `timestamp`
+  - When it happened `Date`
+  - about action in details `Details`

 - 📁 **Dynamic, Paginated Tables**
   Tables support:

-  - Server-side pagination
+  - pagination
   - Search and filters (by user, date range, role, region)
-  - Custom sorting (by date, actions, status)

 - 🔍 **Advanced Filter & Search**
   Robust client-side filtering and real-time search for logs and users by: